 But, if their answer is “Yes, the way I’m asked to sell is consistent with my inner values,” they’ll be free to perform on higher levels.
 They’ll be happier, more fulfilled and will serve you and your customers better.

-Removing the Barriers to Sales Success
+Sales Training That Removes the Barriers to Sales Success

 Values are just one of the pivotal internal factors that affect your salespeople’s ability to sell and will ultimately have much more influence on their performance than just the sales skills taught in a typical training program.
 Their sales success will be largely due to an alignment of the following key dimensions: